rebus-org/RebusSamples/README.md

 * [SqlAllTheWay](/SqlAllTheWay) - sample that demonstrates "exactly once delivery" with SQL transport and user work enlisted in same transaction
 * [MessageBus](/MessageBus) - demonstrates how tree totally independent endpoints can do pub/sub with a central database being their only connection
 * [RequestReply](/RequestReply) - demonstrates how a client can send a request to a server, which then can reply back to the client
+* [SharedNothing](/SharedNothing) - demonstrates how a publisher and a subscriber can communicate without sharing class libraries or anything

 ### Scaleout samples